IT - Web Software Developer Curriculum

 10-150-110-00 Networking Fundamentals

 Gives the student a basic understanding of a network.
 The student will gain an understanding of basic networking terminology, and OSI model, network cabling practices, TCP/IP addressing, and subnet masking.
 The student will investigate communication on a LAN environment.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-152-115-00 Database Fundamentals

 Students learn the fundamental concepts and applications of relational database tables using a hands-on approach.
 Topics include database architectures, data structures, planning, creation, inquiry, updating, input and output forms (reporting), and importation of data from an outside source for use in databases.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-152-120-00 Introduction to Programming

-Introduces the learner to programming concepts using structured logic and the Visual Basic programming language using the Visual Studio.
-Included are basic concepts related to computer programming and program development.
+Introduces the learner to programming concepts using structured logic and basic concepts related to computer programming and program development.
 Programs will be developed using sequential, selection, and looping control structures, functions, arithmetic calculations.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-152-125-00 Database Design and Implementation